ChenxingWang93/Math/Calculus 微积分/理解导数：乘积、幂和🔗链规则 Understand Derivatives: The Product, Power & Chain Rules.md

 ![image](https://user-images.githubusercontent.com/31954987/197395873-ee5cffb1-9c07-4c81-acfb-aa47537fb5e5.png)
 #### The chain rule isn't just factor-label unit cancellation -- it's the propagation of wiggle,which gets adjusted at each step.
 The chain rule works for several variables (a depends on b depends on c), just propagate the wiggle as you go.

 #### try to "zooming into" different variable's point of view.
-Starting from dx and looking up, you see the entire chain of transformations needed before the impulse reaches g
+Starting from dx and looking up, you see the entire chain of transformations needed before the impulse reaches g //zoom into不同的变量视角，完整的变化链⛓️